 Tree planting is the cheapest and most reliable way to directly sequester carbon from the atmosphere that is currently available.
 However, predicting and monitoring how much carbon is captured by reforestation is no easy task.
-In this methodology we explain how we arrive at our figures and the reasoning behind our approach.
-By estimating how much carbon we are sequestering at our projects we aim to provide our members with an idea of how much our efforts are contributing to tackle climate change.
+In this methodology, we explain how we arrive at our figures and the reasoning behind our approach.
+By estimating how much carbon we are sequestering at our projects, we aim to provide our members with an idea of how much our efforts are contributing to tackling climate change.

 Carbon sequestration - the basics

 Carbon sequestration is the process of removing carbon dioxide from the atmosphere and storing it in a stable long-term carbon reservoir.
 Trees can act as carbon sinks by taking up more carbon dioxide from the atmosphere through photosynthesis than they release through respiration.

 The carbon that is sequestered through photosynthesis in a forest then forms part of all sorts of organic compounds in plant material and in all living matter.
 When living organisms die, they are decomposed by microorganisms – a process that releases some carbon back into the atmosphere and stabilizes the rest into soil organic matter.

 When done correctly, reforestation projects lead to carbon sequestration by increasing the amount of living matter, and therefore the amount of carbon that is contained in a given area.
 The rate of carbon sequestration speeds up as the trees grow and gradually slows down as the forest matures.
 Although there obviously is an upper limit to how much carbon can be stored in a given area, there is evidence that old growth forests continue to sequester carbon for centuries.